Dynamic Discounting and Budgeting Season

 Budgeting Season

-So, how does this all tie into budgeting season, especially as it is coming up?
+So, how does this tie into budgeting season, especially as it grows closer?

 1. Cost Reduction and Profitability: By capturing early payment discounts, a company can directly reduce its cost of goods sold.
 These savings go straight to the bottom line, allowing the AP department to, in a way, generate profit, which is really saying something since the back office is generally considered a cost center.
 During budgeting season, the financial back office can forecast these savings.
 Then, they allocate them to other areas of the business or take them as profit.